-The Audit Committee is responsible for appointing, terminating, compensating, retaining, evaluating, and overseeing the work of the independent registered public accounting firm.
-Our independent registered public accounting firm reports directly to the Audit Committee.
+The Audit Committee is responsible for appointing, terminating, compensating, retaining, evaluating, and overseeing the work of the independent registered public accounting firm reports directly to the Audit Committee.
 As part of its responsibility, the Audit Committee has established a policy requiring the pre-approval of all audit and permissible non-audit services performed by our independent registered public accounting firm.
 In pre-approving services, the Audit Committee considers whether such services are consistent with the SEC's rules on auditor independence or if such services would in any way negatively impact the quality of the audit conducted.